 Old fashioned Chocolate Pound Cake with Mocha Frosting made from scratch.
-This light pound cake recipe made with butter, shortening, cocoa and evaporated milk has been in our family since the late 1950s.
+This light pound cake recipe made with butter, shortening, cocoa and milk has been in our family since the 1950s.

 Pound cakes were popular back then because, compared to other types of homemade cakes, they were easy to make, and delicious to eat with or without frosting.